 Strange taste or odd smell?

-Sometimes, we'll hear from customers that their water smells or tastes funny.
-It's usually nothing to worry about, but we've put a page together with the most common causes and what you can do about them.
+If your water smells or tastes funny, it's usually nothing to worry about, but here are the most common causes and what you can do about them.

 Discoloured water is normally short lived and can often be cleared by allowing the first incoming cold water tap to run for five minutes.

 Check your water hardness

 Water hardness is the measure of the concentration of calcium and magnesium salts in your water - two of the essential minerals that your body needs.

 Our troubleshooting checklist will explain the possible reasons for no water or low pressure and show you how to increase water pressure in your home.

 Blocked drains and sewage leaks can cause havoc in your home.
 Follow our simple guide to find out who's responsible and get the problem sorted as quickly as possible.